andrespimartin/Divergent-Knowledge-Dataset/README.md

 ## 📝 Overview

-This repository accompanies the research paper **"Context is King: Large Language Models' Interpretability in Divergent Knowledge Scenarios"**, published in Applied Sciences.
+This repository accompanies the research paper **"[Context is King: Large Language Models' Interpretability in Divergent Knowledge Scenarios](https://www.mdpi.com/2076-3417/15/3/1192)"**, published in *Applied Sciences*.
 The study presents a novel approach to interpretability in large language models (LLMs) through the **Context-Driven Divergent Knowledge Evaluation (CDK-E)** methodology, which tests models' alignment with context-specific information that may differ from their internal knowledge.
 This approach aims to provide a unique perspective in explainable AI (XAI) by focusing on how LLMs interpret and adapt to contextual knowledge divergence.

 The CDK-E methodology employs a custom-built **Divergent Knowledge Dataset (DKD)**, designed to fabricate divergent contexts, allowing researchers to evaluate how well models rely on provided information rather than pre-existing knowledge.
 This repository includes all the necessary resources to replicate or expand upon the experiments presented in the paper.